 - Babysitter Training

 - Date of Birth: June 5, 1985

 - Hobbies: Singing, dancing, scrabble, books, puppetry, painting, softball, musical plays

 The best advice for your babysitter job interview

 To get a better chance of getting the babysitting job you want, you have to exert extra effort in preparing for your interview.
 A babysitter resume is rather esoteric so if you don’t have any idea where to start, go to our resume section to find babysitter job resume examples.
 Once you have found the one you like, go ahead and prepare your own babysitter job resume.
 Once you are done, read through these pieces of advice designed to help you go through your job interview with ease and confidence.

 This may not be a formal office interview but try to look as presentable and desirable as you can.
 Observe proper hygiene.
 If you have long, unruly hair, then better tie it up for a neater look.
 It says a lot about how you care for others if you yourself know how to keep a pleasant personality.
 Remember that, if hired, you will be handling or caring for one as vulnerable and delicate as a child.

 Bring Letters Of References From Past Parents

 You should definitely bring along letters of recommendations from parents or previous employers.
-Nothing says you are trustworthy babysitter like the approval of a parent or previous employer.
-Taking care of a child is a very tough task and is not easily entrusted in someone.
+Nothing says you are trustworthy babysitters like the approval of a parent or previous employer.
+Taking care of a child is a very tough task and is not easily entrusted to someone.
 So be sure to bring the recommendations—the more detailed, the better.